JohnWakin/elasticsearch-example-docs/example/php/4-runtime-parameters/refresh-parameter.md

 # PHP Runtime Refresh Parameter

 Using `'refresh' => true` allows the Document to be Searchable immediately.
-However, note the performance hit.
-If you require just to use a `get` on the new Document, this is available instantly without forcing a refresh.

 ```php
 $client = new \Elasticsearch\Client();